Variational Rank Reduction Autoencoders: Proposed Model

-\underline{Variational Rank Reduction Autoencoders (VRRAEs):} In this part, we present the core of the paper, VRRAEs, an architecture designed to benefit from the advantages of both RRAEs and VAEs.
+In this part, we present the core of the paper, Variational Rank Reduction Autoencoders (VRRAEs), an architecture designed to benefit from the advantages of both RRAEs and VAEs.
 Note that since the bottleneck in RRAEs is represented by $\bar{\alpha}$, only the truncated coefficients $\bar{\alpha}$ are sampled instead of sampling the reconstructed latent space $\bar{Y}$.
 As can be seen in the bottom of Figure \ref{fig:Network_structure}, the SVD coefficients are sampled, similarly to how the bottleneck is sampled in VAEs (with a main difference discussed just after in the remark).
 The resulting, probabilistic, SVD coefficients $\tilde{\alpha}$ are then multiplied by the deterministic basis previously found $\bar{U}$ before being passed to the decoder.

 \begin{remark} A main difference between VRRAEs and VAEs is that the means are found using $f=I$, the identity map.
 In other words, the expected values values $\mathbb{E}(\tilde{\alpha}_{i,j})=\bar{\alpha}_{i,j}$, $\forall i,j$, are the coefficients found by the SVD of $Y$.
-As detailed in Appendix \ref{ap:naive}, and shown empirically in the ablation study in Section \ref{sec:ablation}, this is crucial to preserve the properties and advantages of RRAEs. \end{remark}
+As detailed in \ref{ap:naive}, and shown empirically in the ablation study in Section \ref{sec:ablation}, this is crucial to preserve the properties and advantages of RRAEs. \end{remark}

 The VRRAE architecture presented above tackles both VAE's limitations presented in the introduction as follows,

 \begin{enumerate} \item \underline{Further Regularization (enforced strongly).} Note that one of the main advantages of RRAEs is the regularization imposed on the bottleneck.
 By choosing $f=I$, the sampled SVD coefficients retain the regularizing property.
 In other words, for any batch $b$ of size $B$, we can say that, $\mathbb{E}\left(\sum_{j=1}^B(\tilde{\alpha}^b_{i,j})^2\right)=\bar{s}_i$, $\forall i\in[1, k^*]$, with $\tilde{\alpha}^b_{i,j}$ being the coefficients of batch $b$.
 Since this is enforced in a strong manner in the network, without adding any objectives to the optimization process, the quality of the generated samples is enhanced without causing an increase in the reconstruction error.
 We show empirically throughout the paper that this regularization helps in generating sharper images and achieving better FID scores.